stormpath/express-stormpath/docs/source/login.rst

 Like we did with the Registration page, we will use the generator to create the login route.

-Stop the server and run this command in your project folder, pressing enter to choose all the default options when it asks::
+Stop the server, run the following command in your project folder, and press enter to choose all the default options when it asks::

     $ yo angular-fullstack:route login